 Botelho declined to comment about the possibility of seeking a recount or challenging the results.

 The measure, in addition to repealing ranked choice voting used for the first time in 2022 after voters approved a ballot proposition for it, also repeals open primaries implemented the same year where the top four candidates advance to the general election regardless of party.
-Botelho said if the current repeal is successful it is likely an attempt to reimplement open primaries, possibly in a modified form where the top two candidates advance.
+Botelho said if the current repeal is successful it is likely there will be an attempt to reimplement open primaries, possibly in a modified form where the top two candidates advance.

 “Clearly a large part of the public did not accept ranked choice voting itself,” he said.
 “On the other hand we heard a lot of enthusiasm about the open primaries.”